 - Stabilize soft ground

 The mechanism of achieving ground improvement varies by technique and soil conditions.
-Densification by means of vibration or displacement is an effective means of improving granular soils.
+Densification using vibration or displacement is an effective means of improving granular soils.
 Reinforcement involves constructing or inserting stiff elements within a soil mass to create an improved composite material.
 Soil can be improved by adding cementitious materials by either permeation in granular soils or mixing in all soil types.
 The insertion of vertical drains decreases the amount of time it takes soils to settle and strengthen when subjected to a surcharge load.

 Voids can cause overlying structures to settle.
 Compaction grouting, cement grouting, polyurethane grouting, and other specialized grouting techniques permanently fill voids.
 Keller has experience with the full range of void filling techniques to stop mine subsidence and stabilize sinkholes.